The Secret to Financial Freedom

 If you’ve started implementing some of the practical ideas on this blog maybe you’re starting to feel deprived.
 Or maybe it doesn’t seem to make a big difference since skipping Starbucks isn’t paying dividends just yet.
 But feelings of self-pity, denial, or deprivation don’t make for good long-term motivation.
 Maybe you’ve experienced this with dieting.
 When it comes to money, marketing teaches that when you feel bad about yourself, you should buy something.
 “Treat yourself!
 You deserve it!” is the message of modern advertising, a marked change from “you need this” or “this will improve your life” techniques of yesteryear.
 The latter messages are now considered insulting to today’s consumer who is supposed to have achieved a fulfilled and happy life through materialism already.

-When people today talk about financial freedom they mean you are so rich you can have whatever you want, maybe without even working.
+When people today talk about financial freedom they mean you don’t need to earn money ever again.
 But countless celebrity stories have proven there’s never enough money to make you happy—because money isn’t what brings real satisfaction.
 Fulfillment in the richest sense come from following God by loving others.
 Because Paul was serving others even in prison, he could honestly say he was content, regardless of his financial circumstances.
-True financial freedom is trusting God to meet your needs, material or otherwise, as you work hard as a good manager of his resources.
+True financial freedom is trusting God to meet your needs, material or otherwise, as you work hard as a good manager of His resources.

 A friend described the perspective change from deprivation to contentment this way: “I walk into Target and think, ‘I can have anything I want.
 I could buy whatever I wanted.’
 And then I realize I don’t want any of that crap.
 Thinking this way takes the power [of discontentment] away.”
 Part of fostering this attitude is realizing how little value “that crap” adds to your life.
 The principle of diminishing returns is acutely applicable to material possessions.
-While our lifestyle is far from ascetic, it’s slightly less extravagant than average, and this actually makes us more content, as well as more flexible.
+While our lifestyle is far from ascetic, it’s slightly less extravagant than average.
+This actually makes us more content and useful, as well as more flexible.

 So what could you do with this flexibility?
 How about: